TLDR Key Takeaways

 Building relevant content for each location may take some extra effort, but it’s worth it when you consider the benefits.

-Even if you're using the best software and hardware available, your solution won't be effective unless you keep your content updated on a regular basis.
+Even if you’re using the best software and hardware available, your solution won’t be effective unless you keep your content updated on a regular basis.
+Establishing regular maintenance schedules is essential to ensure optimal performance and to avoid technical issues.

 Content has a shelf life, and it’s pretty short.
 If you’re displaying the same content day after day, your audience is likely to tune out.